Introduction to Anti-Money Laundering Regulations

 Emerging sectors like cryptocurrency and fintech have caught the attention of criminals.
 Cryptocurrencies can facilitate anonymous transactions, making it challenging for regulators to monitor.
 The rise in fintech has improved customer experience and allowed for frictionless payments, even across borders.
 However, the speed of these technologies also increases the risk of money laundering and regulators need to adapt quickly to stop criminals exploiting loopholes.

 Customer due diligence involves collecting and verifying customer information to ensure its accuracy.
-Some customers may be identified as "high-risk" if they are at a higher risk of being exposed to corruption or if they are politically exposed.
-In this case, enhanced due diligence is needed, involving additional monitoring and a deeper investigation to confirm the legitimacy of the information given.
+Through KYC Screening, some customers may be identified as "high-risk" if they are at a higher risk of being exposed to corruption or if they are a politically exposed person (PEP).
+In this case, enhanced due diligence such as PEP screening is needed, involving additional monitoring and a deeper investigation to confirm the legitimacy of the information given.

 Know Your Customer (KYC)